mikyrenato/1st-Project-Eat-Healty-With-JDR/README.md

 ![](assets/images/Responsivness.PNG)

 I created this page to give the reader a better understanding about my company, Jordans, Dorset and Ryvita and to promote a healthier life style, full in fibre.
+---
 This website is made up of the following sections:

-1. Home page
+1. Home page;
-2. Explore page
+2. Explore page;
-3. Sign up page to the JDR Newsletter
+3. Sign up page to the JDR Newsletter;
-4. Thank you for signing up page
+4. Thank you for signing up page.
+---
 The business goals for this website are:

-1. To advise users on how to eat healthy
+1. -To advise users on how to eat healthy;
-2. To inspire users by giving them cooking tips and ideas
+2. -To inspire users by giving them cooking tips and ideas;
-3. To promote my company
+3. -To promote my company.

 The user goals of this website are:
-1. As a first-time visitor, I want to easily find useful information & tips about oour food and recipes.
+1. -As a first-time visitor, I want to easily find useful information & tips about oour food and recipes;
-2. As a first-time user, I want to be able to sign up to directly receive content via a newsletter.
+2. -As a first-time user, I want to be able to sign up to directly receive content via a newsletter.

 ## UX
 ---